premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 - It is a special type of memory maintained by the JVM to store unique string objects.

-- When you assign the same string literal to different string variables, JVM saves only one copy of the String object in the String pool.
+- When you assign the same string literal to different string variables (without using new keyword, JVM saves only one copy of the String object in the String pool.

  </blockquote>